TSUNAA Nashville Chapter honors multigenerational TSU legacy at Holiday Brunch

 Nearly 630 undergraduate and graduate students received their degrees in various discipline, as their parents and other supporter packed the Gentry Center Complex for the fall commencement ceremonies featuring student speakers from each college and the graduate school.
 (Photo by Aaron Grayson)

-The new approach to commencement underscores President Tucker’s commitment to enhancing the university experience.
+The new approach to commencement underscores President Tucker’s commitment to enhancing student experience.
 “In my short time in this role, I wanted to approach commencement a little differently.
 Instead of bringing in outside speakers, I asked myself: Why not highlight the remarkable students who are already here?
 Their voices, achievements, and stories deserve to take center stage,” Tucker said.

 The selected student speakers were: